Are you looking to buy water bottles for cycling?

 1. Bottle Capacity

 Cycling water bottles capacity are typically between 500 and 750ml.

 They come in a standard size that will fit most popular bottle cages and will vary in length rather than width.
 The capacity you choose depends entirely on your drinking habits and how long you generally ride for.

 A good example of a large water bottle is the Elite Super Corsa which has a 750ml capacity.

-On average, it is suggested we drink around a liter per hour.
+On average, British Cycling suggests we drink around 500 to 750ml per hour while cycling.
 The size of the bottle should reflect that and take into account how long you typically ride for and whether you can replenish your bottles during your ride.

 2. Lid and Nozzle Design